martijnckx/mzt-test-assignment/README.md

                         ->make();
 ```

-But I'm unsure (yet keen to learn, but rather short on time right now) how to use those with the `CandidateController`'s functions, as they hard code `Company::find(1)` for now, as authentication is not in scope for this assignment and I don't believe I'm supposed to clone its implementation (that would kinda miss the point, wouldn't it?).
+But I'm unsure, yet keen to learn (but rather short on time right now) how to use those with the `CandidateController`'s functions.
+Because they hard code `Company::find(1)` and authentication is not in scope for this assignment.
+Also, I don't believe I'm supposed to clone its implementation (that would kinda miss the point, wouldn't it?).

-I did quite a bit of manual testing instead, using the browser and Burp Suite, to intercept my requests and modify them with different / unexpected input.
+I did quite a bit of manual testing instead, using the browser and Burp Suite, to intercept my requests and modify them with different / malformatted input.

 ## Quality of life improvements

+I made some other changes, listed below

+- Fixed the fact that the app was leaking all email addresses through the blade template (printing the entire candidates object).
 - Added foreign key constraints to newly created columns in the database.
 - Added alt tags to the images, for improved accessibility (and the images are cute cats now).
-- Fixed the fact that the app was leaking all email addresses through the blade template (printing the entire candidates object).
 - Changed top bar with coins balance to a fixed position to still see it when scrolling.
 - Made the top element a Tailwind container to set a max width for easier viewing on very wide screens.
 - Pulled out some parts of the page into their own Vue components.